Nakama3/rov-control/README.md

 # rov-control
-For communication between motors and Arduino
+For communication between Servo motors and Arduino